WatsonDataPlatform/E2ELab/GettingStarted/Readme.md

 <img src="./media/Step2-image-10.png"/>

-You will be taken to a web page confirming that you sucessfully signed up for a Bluemix account and that it is now activated.
+You will be taken to a web page confirming that you sucessfully signed up for Bluemix and that it is now activated.

 7. **Click** on the "Log in" link to log into your new Bluemix account.